-I travelled to South Africa in August of 2017 to work with Wildlife capture team.
-I spent a month at Mukumbura Lodge learning a huge amount about resident species, hunting industry and ecosystem.
+I travelled to South Africa in August of 2017 to work with the Wildlife capture team.
+I spent a month at Mukumbura Lodge learning a huge amount about resident species and ecosystems.

 We were also taught many of the common problems he sees on game farms as we went to calls with him including;

 - Tick-borne diseases, such as heartwater (cowdriosis) and anaplasmosis

 - Babesiosis (a malaria-like disease)

 I would advise anyone with a sense of adventure and willingness to work in a team to have a look at volunteering on any of the ACE programs.

 We did a lot of mass capture work also.
 This involved setting up a “boma”, a funnel shaped enclosure with the loading trucks in the neck of the funnel.
 The boma consists of a series of tarpaulins, known as curtains, strung on wires supported by trees or scaffolding poles, this creates the funnel shape.
 With in the basic funnel shape there are 3 or 4 sets of curtains that make the enclosure smaller each time as the animals move closer to the trucks.